 Later that fall, he made a cameo in the independent feature, Tarnished Notes shot on location in North Carolina, in addition to making numerous appearances at lecture events across the country in support of Enter Miss Thang

-While continuing his work in Celebrity Client Relations for various networks and select clients, Edwards resides in Los Angeles and supports various charitable organizations including God’s Love We Deliver.
-He is also an active member of The National Academy of Television Arts & Sciences, The National Academy of Recording Arts & Sciences and The Legacy Council of The Ronald Reagan Presidential Foundation and Institute.
+A proud godparent to Cariss, Justus, and Ruel, Edwards resides in Los Angeles and remains an active member of The National Academy of Recording Arts & Sciences, The Country Music Association and The Legacy Council of The Ronald Reagan Presidential Foundation and Institute, while supporting organizations such as God’s Love We Deliver and The UCLA Library.